Golden Age of Argentine cinema: End and aftermath (1956–1962)

-Film historian Mariano Calistro proposed in 1984 an alternative periodization, extending from 1957 to 1968, grounded in the historical trajectory of the period's filmmakers and the shifting affinities of their often loosely defined groups of belonging.
+Film historian Mariano Calistro proposed in 1984 an alternative periodization for the years immediately after the classical era, extending from 1957 to 1968, grounded in the historical trajectory of the period's filmmakers and the shifting affinities of their often loosely defined groups of belonging.
 Some writers consider the premiere of Leopoldo Torre Nilsson's La casa del ángel in 1957 as a turning point in Argentine cinema, marking the beginning of a new stage with a different proposal both in style and conception.
 Nilsson's early cycle, scripted with Beatriz Guido, including La caída (1959) and La mano en la trampa (1960), consolidated a fracture with the classical-industrial model by placing interior conflicts and adolescent subjectivities at the center of the narrative.
 Parallel to this, Fernando Ayala, often paired with Héctor Olivera, set up Aries Cinematográfica to operate within the emerging regulatory framework.
 With El jefe (1958) and El candidato (1959), Ayala modeled a sustainable production firm that balanced social allegory with industrial continuity.
 Such projects proved crucial to stabilizing the sector and to anchoring the broader passage into modern cinema.
 In 1957, the government enacted Decree Law 62/57, with measures to promote national cinematography as an industry, art and means of dissemination.
 Passed after hard bargaining among guilds, producers and technicians, the decree created the National Institute of Cinematography (INC) to administer financing and regulation, equated cinematic freedom with press freedom, and earmarked a 10% levy on ticket sales to capitalize production credits, selective subsidies, promotion and an official film school.
 A later rule capping credits at one feature per company per year prompted larger firms to split into multiple labels to qualify, while "quality awards" tied to funding nudged average standards upward.

 Luis Medina Castro and María Vaner in Tres veces Ana (1961), directed by David José Kohon.